-And one of the easiest ways to enjoy this scenic area hassle-free is with a tour.
-Here are some of the most popular tours you might want to consider joining on your Hual
+And one of the easiest ways to get a close-up look at Hualien’s attractions is with a day tour.
+Here are some of the most popular day tours to add to your Hualien itinerary:

+Liked these Hualien Attractions?
+Maybe your friends will too.
 Share The Best Things to do in Hualien, Taiwan with them here.